 Online forums like Bluecrab.info provide real-time intelligence from fellow crabbers.
 Look for reports from your specific area within the past week.
 Pay attention to successful baits, depths, and tide conditions mentioned in positive reports.

 Identifying "hot" areas requires reading between the lines.
 Experienced crabbers rarely reveal exact locations but drop hints.
 References to landmarks, depth ranges, or nearby features help triangulate productive spots.
-Build relationships with regular posters for better information.
+Build relationships with regular posters for better information sharing.

 Weather patterns affect crab behavior predictably.
 After storms, crabs often move to protected areas.
 During extended calm periods, they spread across available habitat.
 Use weather history combined with reports to predict crab movements and concentrations.

 Using makeshift buoys from milk jugs or bottles seems economical until you lose expensive traps.
 These inadequate markers sink, break free, or become impossible to spot in waves.
-Invest in proper buoys designed for marine use.
+Invest in proper buoys designed for marine use from the start.

 Ignoring size and possession limits brings hefty fines and ruins reputations.
 Game wardens regularly patrol popular crabbing areas.
 Keep only legal crabs and respect daily limits.
-One oversized fine costs more than years of crabbing licenses.
+One oversized fine costs more than years of crabbing licenses and proper shellfish license renewals.

 Poor bait selection shows when traps come up empty.
 Old, freezer-burned chicken or spoiled fish repels rather than attracts crabs.
 Fresh, quality bait makes the difference between success and failure.
-Don't economize on the most important attractant.
+Don't economize on the most important attractant in your crabbing equipment.

 Wrong timing with tides explains many unsuccessful trips.
-Crabbing during slack tide wastes time and effort.
+Crabbing during slack water wastes time and effort.
 Plan trips around moving water for active, feeding crabs.
-Check tide charts and arrive early to prepare for optimal conditions.
+Check crabbing tide charts and arrive early to prepare for optimal conditions.

 Inadequate line length causes lost gear when tides change.
 Short lines pull buoys underwater during high tide.
 Always account for maximum tidal range plus extra for current-induced trap movement.
-Better too much line than lost equipment.
+Better too much line than lost equipment and ghost fishing from abandoned traps.

 Pro Tips for Different Crab Species